knyzorg/pea/content/design.md

 # Database Analysis

-The concept of referential integrity is the idea that for a foreign key pointing another row, that row is guaranteed to exist.
+The concept of referential integrity is the idea that for each reference pointing towards a record, a row for that record is guaranteed to exist.
 This is accomplished through a number of techniques in regards to how the database copes with the removal of a referenced row.

 Integrity between the system database and the Clara database is not enforced, as they are completely separate systems where Clara only exposes a set of views which cannot have foreign keys applied to them.
 This could be problematic in situations such as courses being used by the application disappearing from Clara.
 Cases like these would need to be dealt with in application code, as we don’t have the means to do it purely in the data layer.

 Entity Framework offers 3 approaches to working with databases: code-first, database-first and model-first.
+The code-first strategy is the approach where all the models are written as C# classes, are used to generate SQL which creates the database entities.
+Database-first is the reverse, where an existing database is used to generate C# classes.
+Model-first is the approach where visual studio enables interactive modeling of the entities to then generate both the database and the C# classes.
 We used code-first for the entirety of the application, while modifying the migration code to allow it to work with Clara views instead of physical tables.
 The main advantage of this approach is the convenience of tracking changes to our model in a single place, instead of requiring changes in both the models and the physical database entities.
 Model first wouldn’t work as .NET Core doesn’t support it.

 ## Database Access Paths